 The C2C marketplace has increased over time, too, with more companies entering the space to facilitate C2C transactions.
 Popular among sellers looking to maximize their sales potential by connecting with customers they otherwise would not reach.
 Common online platforms include sites like Etsy, eBay, and Craigslist – websites offering free or low-cost classified advertisements, auctions, forums, and individual pages for start-up entrepreneurs.

-In this 30-minute webinar, we'll show you step-by-step how to create a successful eAuction event as well as the details for adding value such as selecting the optimum eAuction type, engagement rules, communication strategy and choosing the best pricing model for your event.
+In this 30-minute on-demand webinar, we'll show you step-by-step how to create a successful eAuction event as well as the details for adding value such as selecting the optimum eAuction type, engagement rules, communication strategy and choosing the best pricing model for your event.

-The Benefits of eAuctions
+The benefits of eAuctions

 An e-auction provides procurement professionals with competitive prices for their products, pitching the suppliers directly against each other to see who can offer the lowest prices.
 It also streamlines the procurement process and saves time since each supplier cannot submit a full proposal.

 Time savings translate directly into cost savings.
 According to Sanmarket, there was a savings of 6.88% on average across all categories by companies that used eAuction tools in the last quarter of 2022.